nh-yoz/rsync-incremental-remote-backup/README.md

 ### Setup script on local device
-1. Copy the script rsync_ to optional folder on the device where the backup is going (local device).
+1. Copy the script _ssh_rsync_backup.sh_ and _model.env.sh_ to optional folder on the device where the backup is going (local device).
-2. Set the file executable: `chmod +x rsync.sh`
+2. Set the file executable: `chmod +x ssh_rsync_backup.sh`.
-3. Modify the script to fit your needs, i.e. change de constants in the first part using vi/vim/nano/...
-The script is well commented, you wouldn't have any difficulties doing this.
+3. Create a copy of _model.env.sh_ (e.g. _my-raspberry.env.sh_) and edit it to fit your needs; _model.env.sh_ is well commented, you wouldn't have any difficulties doing this.

-> If you want to backup multiple devices, copy the script multiple time (i.e. rsync_backup_device_A.sh,  rsync_backup_device_B, ...).
+> If you want to backup multiple devices, create multiple environmental files.

 Try running the script:
 ```
-/bin/bash <path to script>
+/bin/bash <path to script> -e <my env file>
 ```
-The script creates a log-file in the same folder as the script (`script_file_name.log`)..
+The script creates a log-file in the same folder as the script (`environment_file_name.log`)..

 ### Schedule periodic backup
 On the local device, edit the crontab: